Vima Kadphises: Rule

 Emperor Vima Kadphises expanded the Kushan territory in Afghanistan and north-west India, where he may have replaced the Indo-Scythian ruler Sodasa in Mathura.

-Coins
+The Kushans were able to maintain and protect the Silk Road, allowing silk, spices, textiles or medicine to move between China, India and the West.
+In particular, sea trade occurred with the Roman Empire, creating a return flow of gold coins, Greek wine and slaves.
+Works of arts were also imported as indicated by the artefacts found in the so-called Treasure of Begram.
+An artistic syncretism was observed in the empire, as indicated by the Greco-Buddhist art of Gandhara.

+Roman historians relates the visit of ambassadors from the kings of Bactria and India to the court of Trajan (98–117 CE), bearing presents and letters in Greek, which may have been sent either by Vima Kadphises or his son Kanishka.

+Coinage

 He was the Kushan emperor to first introduce gold coinage, in addition to the existing copper and silver coinage.
 Most of the gold seems to have been obtained through trade with the Roman Empire.
-The gold weight standard of approximately eight grams corresponds to that of Roman coins of the 1st century.
-Gold bullion from Rome would be melted and used for the Kushan mints, into three denominations: the double stater, the stater, and the quarter starter (or dinara).
+The gold weight standard of approximately eight grams corresponds to that of Roman coins of the 1st century, into three denominations: the double stater, the stater, and the quarter starter (or dinara).